redhat-cop/cloud.vmware_ops/roles/export_vm_as_ovf/README.md

 # export_vm_as_ovf

 A role to export a VM from vCenter or ESXi as an OVF.
-The VM is exported to the local filesystem of the host running the tasks (anisble_host).
+The VM is exported to the local filesystem of the host running the tasks (ansible_host).

 ## Dependencies